 Bagha Mosque is a beautiful pre-Mughal period mosque, located in a remote village named “Bagha”, 40 km south-east of Rajshahi.
-It is known from a inscription stone found in Bagha Mosque complex that it was built in 1523 A.D. by the Sultan of Bengal Nasiruddin Nasrat Shah.
+It is known from an inscription stone found in the Bagha Mosque complex that it was built in 1523 A.D. by the Sultan of Bengal Nasiruddin Nasrat Shah.
 He was the son of Ala-ud-din Husain Shah who was an independent late medieval Sultan of Bengal, and founder of the Hussain Shahi dynasty.
-The inscription stone is currently preserved in a museum at Karachi in Pakistan.
+The inscription stone is currently preserved in a museum in Karachi in Pakistan.

 Bagha Mosque is 75 feet X 42 feet in length, 24 feet 6 inches in height.
 Its walls are 08 feet thick.
 The whole compound is built in a raised platform, annexed with a big pool.
 There is two entrance in north and south side to enter the compound.
 The north entrance is recently built after the renovation.
 The south entrance is intact and has octagonal pillars with a dome-shaped top.

 The mosque has four octagonal corner turrets, which form a part of the building.
 These turrets are beautifully decorated with terracotta.
 The top of these turrets are dome-shaped and still exist.
 There are five-pointed archways on the east side, and two on the north and south side each, to enter the mosque.
 The archways in north and south walls are closed by gratings.